 The American Dream or Bankruptcy: Difficulties of U.S. Immigrant Entrepreneurs

-People from all over the world have been looking for the American dream for hundreds of years.
-Regardless of whether these people seek refuge from poverty or violence, leaving war-torn countries, or want to start a new business, the United States has long been seen as an outstanding place for this - a country of opportunity where seeking happiness is considered an “inalienable right”, and almost anything is possible.
+People from all over the world have been looking for the American Dream for hundreds of years.
+Whether they are seeking refuge from poverty or violence, leaving war-torn countries, or looking to start a new business, the United States has long been viewed as an outstanding place to do so - a land of opportunity where the pursuit of happiness is considered a “birthright” and almost anything is possible.

 Thomas Jefferson, as you know, wrote in the Declaration of Independence: “We consider these truths self-evident: all people are created equal; all of them are endowed by the Creator with certain inalienable rights; among them life, freedom, and the pursuit of happiness, ”cited Law.com.

 According to the immigrationimpact.com project, about a quarter of all businesses in the United States are created by immigrants.

 “Overall, almost one in five businesses in the country are owned by immigrants, although this share rises to about one third in California and the District of Columbia, and over a quarter in New York, New Jersey and Florida,” the project's website says.
 "Perhaps the most famous conglomerate of immigrant entrepreneurs in the country is California's Silicon Valley, where more than half of all company founders are immigrants."

 Forbes reports that there are 45 billionaires of foreign origin living in the United States who have taken the American dream to a whole new level, including Sergey Brin from Google (Russia), business tycoon George Soros (Hungary) and Elon Musk from SpaceX and Tesla (South Africa).
 However, regardless of the size of the business, the United States provides many examples of success as well as, unfortunately, failures.